-There are two National Nature Reserves at Harrington Moor and Barrington Hill near Ilminster.
+There are 2 national nature reserves at Harrington Moor and Barrington Hill near Ilminster.

-Green infrastructure is defined as an essential part of the character and appearance of an
+Green infrastructure is defined as an essential part of the character and appearance of an area.

 - a.
-Greater access to open space is beneficial to health and wellbeing - b.
+Greater access to open space is beneficial to health and well-being. - b.
 Networks of green open space provide opportunities for recreation and buffers development from wildlife sites and watercourses.
-It can also deflect visitor pressures on important wildlife sites - c.
+It can also deflect visitor pressures on important wildlife sites. - c.
 Attenuation ponds and other sustainable drainage systems are promoted.

-Includes a list of specific items that Community Infrastructure Levy (CIL) will contribute towards.
-This includes the following facilities in Market Towns, which includes Ilminster, as follows: Swimming pool provision, sports hall improvements, 3G artificial grass pitch improvements, community hall improvements or provision, off-site open space and public realm.
+includes a list of specific items that CIL will contribute towards.
+This includes the following facilities in Market Towns, which includes Ilminster, as follows- Swimming pool provision, Sports hall improvements, 3G artificial grass pitch improvements, community hall improvements or provision, off-site open space and public realm.